Guidelines for back pain care

 chiropractor like your Chicago chiropractor?
 Spine pain.
 63% for

 back pain and 30.2% for neck pain.
 (That sounds correct for Chiropractic Care,

 too.
-Our Chicago chiropractic patients see the back pain specialists at Chiropractic Care as back
+Our Chicago chiropractic patients see us as the Chicago

 adults over 30 and those with spine pain were more likely to check

 in with a chiropractor in the past 12 months.
 23%

 of the chiropractic patients also had a prescription for their

 back pain.
 35% of them used over the counter medications for the same issue which they were seeing the chiropractor.
 63.8% reported

 that having medical and chiropractic care was helpful.
 (1) Your